OpenDSA/OpenDSA/RST/en/AlgAnal/AnalMisunderstanding.rst

 Common Misunderstandings
 ========================

-Asymptotic analysis is one of the most intellectually difficult topics that undergraduate computer science majors are confronted with.
+:term:`Asymptotic analysis <asymptotic analysis>` is one of the most intellectually difficult topics that undergraduate computer science majors are confronted with.
-Most people find growth rates and asymptotic analysis confusing and so develop misconceptions about either the concepts or the terminology.
+Most people find :term:`growth rates <growth rate>` and asymptotic analysis confusing and so develop misconceptions about either the concepts or the terminology.
 It helps to know what the standard points of confusion are, in hopes of avoiding them.

-One problem with differentiating the concepts of upper and lower bounds is that, for most algorithms that you will encounter, it is easy to recognize the true growth rate for that algorithm.
+One problem with differentiating the concepts of :term:`upper <upper bound>` and :term:`lower bounds <lower bound>` is that, for most algorithms that you will encounter, it is easy to recognize the true growth rate for that algorithm.
 Given complete knowledge about a cost function, the upper and lower bound for that cost function are always the same.